-- Reach out to mentors in the fields of interest.
+- Reach out to mentors in their fields of interest.

 - Continue exploring college and career options.

-- Take the PSAT.
-Students must take the test in 11th grade to qualify for National Merit scholarships and programs.
+- Take the PSAT—students must take the test in eleventh grade to qualify for National Merit scholarships and programs.

 - Explore careers and their earning potentials in the Occupational Outlook Handbook.

 - Register for college admission exams such as the SAT and ACT; take practice tests to prepare before the big day.

 - College admissions professionals recommend students have at least one standardized score before the end of their junior year.

 - Identify scholarship opportunities to pursue; note deadlines on calendar.

 - Contact colleges to request information and applications.

 High School Senior College Prep Checklist